ImXico/Cyberpunk/README.md

 *Note*: The assets used here and in the example project are from [Kenney Assets](http://kenney.nl/assets).
 They are also available on the [example's assets folder](https://github.com/ImXico/handy-gdx/tree/master/example/assets).

 ## Text Helper
-A bunch of helper functions to help you position your text on the screen.
+A bunch of helper functions to help you pos1 your text on the screen.
 All of these methods return a `Vector2` object, which you will then use to draw the text.
 ```java
 #centerHorizontally(font, text, y, App.WORLD_WIDTH)
 #centerOnScreen(font, text, App.WORLD_WIDTH, App.WORLD_HEIGHT)